wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab7.md

 This lab is designed to give you basic understanding of Analyzer, user interface features , how execute stock reports and use them to create custom reports per your need.
 In these videos the `lab goal` is familiarization of the product and terminology.

-We will also be creating two new reports (one for Call and one for agent) to capture relevent information and then will use these reports in a dashboard, while doing this we will learn about capabilities and features you can use to capture the required insights.
+We will also be creating two new reports (one for Call and one for agent) to capture relevant information and then will use these reports in a dashboard, while doing this we will learn about capabilities and features you can use to capture the required insights.

 ## Pre-requisite